kamreo/kamreo/README.md

 ✨ Hello, world! ✨

-🔭 I'm Kamil, CS student at [University of Economics in Katowice](https://www.ue.katowice.pl/en.html) and Software Engineer.
+🔭 I'm Kamil, CS student at [University of Economics in Katowice](https://www.ue.katowice.pl/en.html) and Software Engineer in Linkfactory.
 I have experience with web development (both frontend and backend), mobile development (Android and iOS) in Xamarin and game development in Unity.

-⚡ Right now i'm working on my game and bachelor's thesis.
+⚡ Right now i'm working on my bachelor's thesis.

 🌱 I’m focused on learning:
 - web development(backend): PHP, Symfony